 In my work reviewing scales, the primary task is to describe the measures.
 Well, I should say try to describe them because I encounter numerous obstacles in the process.
 Many of the challenges have been discussed in previous pet-peeve blogs I have posted over the years.
 In this post, I will focus on information given in articles that is confusing and incomplete with regard to exactly WHAT a scale is measuring.

 Here are the types of problems I deal with when trying to describe scales.

 - Scale items are paraphrased: The critical component in describing a scale is the items themselves.
 In other words, what are the questions, statements, semantic-differentials, etc. that compose a measure?
-The problem is that far too often, items are not given verbatim but rather they are paraphrased.
-For example, authors say something like “the scale had three items that asked how good, happy, and pleased participants felt after watching the ad.”
-That is a description, but it is isn’t very helpful to other researchers who want to borrow the scale for use in their own studies.
+The problem is that far too often, items are not given verbatim but rather they are paraphrased, e.g., “the scale had three items that asked how good, happy, and pleased participants felt after watching the ad.”
+While that is a description, it is is not very helpful to researchers who want to borrow the scale for use in their own studies.
 As with me, readers must guess the actual phrasing used in the questionnaire or track down the authors, request the items, and hope the authors respond.

 - Not all scale items are provided: Another type of incompleteness occurs when authors only provide one or two items in the article rather than the entire set.
 I have seen this happen with scales the authors have created as well as with well-known scales that the authors have decided to shorten.
 As with the above, others who read about the scale and want to use it must try to get the missing information from the authors.